thebespokepixel/badges/src/docs/readme.md

 …how about handling differences in your published and development branches?

-…and, or course, you want it all looking tidy, organised and consistent, as much as possible…
+…and, of course, you want it all looking organised and consistent, as much as possible…

 Doing it properly means too much faffing about, despite it being useful to have 'at-a-glance' status reporting.
 This module is my attempt to cover off all that badge work into something I can simply include in `package.json` and move on.